Tools & Resources

 The DECA Program resources provide a wealth of tools that support reflection.
 Specifically, the Reflective Checklists for Caregiving and Teaching Practices (Infants/Toddlers, Preschool) support educators and caregivers in being more reflective about the social and emotional quality of their programs.
 The DECA Program parent resources called For Now and Forever (Infants/Toddlers, Preschool) also offer valuable reflection questions for families.

-The comprehensive DECA Infant/Toddler Program and DECA Preschool Program, 2nd Edition, are implemented using a five-step approach that can support an Infant or Early Childhood Mental Health Consultant doing classroom or child-focused work!
+The comprehensive DECA Program is implemented using a five-step approach that can support an infant and/or early childhood mental health consultant doing classroom or child-focused work!

-Here are those five steps, as well as some quick and helpful links to free resources and information to support consultants every step of the way!
+Review the five steps below and check out some quick and helpful links to free resources and information to support consultants every step of the way!

 During this step, an I/ECMHC can use the following DECA Program resources to gain valuable information about a child, the child’s family, and the qualify of the settings where children spend time.
 The I/ECMHC can determine how to collaborate with teachers and parents in the use of the following tools: